Pyrroloquinoline quinone

 Pyrroloquinoline quinone (PQQ), also called methoxatin, is a redox cofactor and antioxidant.
-Produced by bacteria, it is found in soil and foods such as kiwifruit, as well as human breast milk.
-Enzymes using PQQ as a redox cofactor are called quinoproteins and play a variety of redox roles.

 Quinoprotein glucose dehydrogenase is used as a glucose sensor in bacteria.
 PQQ stimulates growth in bacteria.
-Eukaryote targets, including mammalian lactate dehydrogenase, are of more interest to health.
-It is suggested that PQQ taken as a dietary supplement could promote mitochondrial biogenesis via this pathway as well as PGC-1α.

 History

-It was discovered by J.G.
-Hauge as the third redox cofactor after nicotinamide and flavin in bacteria (although he hypothesised that it was naphthoquinone).
+It was discovered by Jens Gabriel Hauge in 1964 as the third redox cofactor after nicotinamide and flavin in bacteria (although he hypothesised that it was naphthoquinone).
 Anthony and Zatman also found the unknown redox cofactor in alcohol dehydrogenase.
 In 1979, Salisbury and colleagues as well as Duine and colleagues extracted this prosthetic group from methanol dehydrogenase of methylotrophs and identified its molecular structure.
 Adachi and colleagues discovered that PQQ was also found in Acetobacter.